Loss of Kalu a Big Problem

-The club's second-round selection in this year's draft Courtney Watson has come on in recent weeks and looks to have the upper hand for the starting middle linebacker job.
+New Orleans' second-round selection in this year's draft Courtney Watson has come on in recent weeks and looks to have the upper hand for the starting middle linebacker job.
 The coaches really like the intelligence that he plays with and his pursuit to the ball shows up after they review the practice tape.
 Many teams had Watson graded as a first day talent and the Saints thought so as well and believe he will be their starter at the position for a long time to come.

 Training camp quick hitters